0n1cOn3/SISR/README.md

 # Shodan-IP-Scan-Resulter [BETA]

-Simple Tool to search things from Shodan.io directly trought your Terminal 😀
+Simple Tool to search things from Shodan.io directly trought your Terminal 😀 Scripts easy extendable 😎

 ## Description

 With Bash and Python, we can automatice the scripting setup into one process

+- get random IP's from Shodan.io
+- get analyzed with nmap
+- Results will be saved as text file.

 ## Getting Started